Reference-frame-independent quantum metrology: Nonlinear Hamiltonian dynamics

 for $k=2$ and $k=4,$ respectively. \end{observation}

 \begin{proof} To prove this Observation, we need to compute all the terms $S_1(\theta), S_2(\theta), F_1(\theta)$, and $F_2(\theta)$.
 Since the state $\ket{\psi_\theta}$ is symmetric under exchange for any two qubits, it is sufficient to focus on one of the reduced two-qubit states and multiply its results by some factors like $N$ or $N(N-1)/2$ in the end.
-With the help of the result in Ref.~\cite{wang2002pairwise}, we can immediately find their explicit expressions, for details see Appendix~\ref{ap:jx2twobodyhamscl}. \end{proof}
+With the help of the result in Ref.~\cite{wang2002pairwise}, we can immediately find their explicit expressions, for details see Appendix~B. \end{proof}

 We remark that the nonlinear dynamics with $H=J_x^2$ is called the one-axis twisting Hamiltonian.
 This nonlinear dynamics is known to produce spin-squeezing entanglement \cite{kitagawa1993squeezed, ma2011quantum, pezze2018quantum} and also many-body Bell correlations \cite{plodzien2022one}.
-In Appendix \ref{ap:fullbodyhamscl}, we will consider another Hamiltonian dynamics and show that the gain $G_k$ in Eq.(\ref{eq:gainkcopy}) for $k=2,4$ scales exponentially, similarly to the example of Roy and Braunstein in Ref.~\cite{roy2008exponentially}.
+In Appendix~D, we will consider another Hamiltonian dynamics and show that the gain $G_k$ in Eq.(\ref{eq:gainkcopy}) for $k=2,4$ scales exponentially, similarly to the example of Roy and Braunstein in Ref.~\cite{roy2008exponentially}.
+In general, quantum entanglement generated by the unitary dynamics is necessary to achieve high values of $G_k$.

 Note that our scaling $G_k \propto N$ in Eqs.~(\ref{eq:G2nonlinear}, \ref{eq:G4nonlinear}), that is, $\va{\theta} \propto 1/N^2$, was found in Ref.~\cite{rey2008many} for product states with separable measurements in the one-axis twisting Hamiltonian (moreover, the better precision $\va{\theta} \propto 1/N^3$ was discussed \cite{boixo2008quantumA, choi2008bose, boixo2009quantum}).
 In these works, however, a shared reference frame between the particles was assumed, and our results show that is not needed.